ibardos/motoShop-petProject/README.md

    - Test API endpoints with Unit tests to check the transition was successful

 ### Future development plans:
-6. Establish CI/CD pipeline - GitHub Actions
+6. Establish a Continuous Integration (CI) pipeline - GitHub Actions
-   - Create YAML file to establish pipeline
+   - Create YAML file to establish pipeline with automated build and tests before code integration
 7. Implement authentication and authorization functionalities by utilizing Spring Security
    - Create User entity
    - Create Roles and Privileges